zkzhang88/OpenCodeEdit/README.md

-# OpenCodeEdit: Synthesizing Instruction-Tuning Data for Code Editing with Open-Source LLMs
+# OpenCodeEdit

-OpenCodeEdit is a fully open-source data synthesis pipeline for instruction tuning LLMs on code editing, which is described in the paper "OpenCodeEdit: Synthesizing Instruction-Tuning Data for Code Editing with Open-Source LLMs".
+OpenCodeEdit is a fully open-source data synthesis pipeline for instruction tuning LLMs on code editing.

 ## Data Synthesis Pipline